Shewiiii/Ugoku-v2/README.md

 <h2>Known bugs to fix</h2>

-- Audio indicator not accurate with the first song
 - Example sentences not always well chosen (jpdb)
 - The song in vc may stop randomly
 - Audio is slowing down at the beginning of a song